jjackson1994/Infomap_for_Ashu_Forest_Pollination_Network/README.md

 Python install looks trival
 Also have infomap eccology from the paper installed but still dont know whats appering under the hood on that one.

-### Notes:
-So far only been able to run on version with in form N poll, N plant, freq but I think this should be the weight also not sure about the

 #### Community detection:
 https://towardsdatascience.com/community-detection-algorithms-9bd8951e7dae